stan-dev/stan-mode/README.md

 <!-- (ac-config-default) -->
 <!-- ``` -->
 <!-- See the Auto Complete Mode [documentation](http://cx4a.org/software/auto-complete/manual.html) for more information on using `autocomplete-mode`. -->

-## Developers

-This may be of use to developers which would like to support the Stan modeling language in other editors or applications.
-The file `stan-lang/stan_lang.json` contains the keywords and all the signatures and documentation of all the functions of Stan.

 ## License